gbeced/pyalgotrade/doc/tutorial.rst

 **This tutorial was developed on a UNIX environment, but the steps to adapt it to a Windows environment should be straightforward.**

-PyAlgoTrade has 5 main components:
+PyAlgoTrade has 6 main components:

  * Strategies
  * Feeds
+ * Brokers
  * DataSeries
  * Technicals
  * Optimizer

 Strategies
-    These are the classes that you define, that implement a certain trading strategy.
+    These are the classes that you define that implement the trading logic.
 When to buy, when to sell, etc.

 Feeds
     These are data providing abstractions.
 For example, you'll use a CSV feed that loads bars from a CSV (Comma-separated values) formatted file to feed data to a strategy.

+Brokers
+    Brokers are responsible for executing orders.

 DataSeries
     A data series is an abstraction used to manage historical data.